simonvandekar/Reproducible/README.md

 ## Mac OS

   - I like to use [Homebrew](https://brew.sh) for managing software.
-  - Be sure to pay attention to homebrew output to be sure installation proceeds correctly.
+  - Be sure to pay attention to Homebrew output to be sure installation completes successfully.
-  - Homebrew needs to create symlinks and that sometimes fails.
+      - Specifically, Homebrew needs to create symlinks and that sometimes fails.
   - xcode command line tools are necessary for developing R packages.
   - Can install R and Rstudio at the command line (after installing homebrew)